 remote participants to elevate the quality of their feeds.

 Another great advantage of Pearl-powered remote production: end-to-end configuration and control.
-From Epiphan Cloud’s centralised dashboard, you can access and tweak any paired Pearl system.
+From Epiphan Edge’s centralised dashboard, you can access and tweak any paired Pearl system.
 This way, your remote contributors don’t have to be video production experts to output SRT.
 The producer can take care of all the pre-show configuration and testing, minimising the likelihood of errors.

 Set up 2: Microsoft Team signal extraction